dart-lang/language/working/2364 - primary constructors/feature-specification.md

 }
 ```

-Note that the version with a primary constructor can initialize `w` in the
+Note that the version with a primary constructor can initialize `z` in the
 declaration itself, whereas the two other versions need to use an element
-in the initializer list of the constructor to initialize `w`.
+in the initializer list of the constructor to initialize `z`.
 This is
-necessary because there cannot be other non-redirecting generative
+necessary because `y` isn't in scope in those two cases.
+Moreover, there
-constructors when there is a primary constructor, but in the two other
+cannot be other non-redirecting generative constructors when there is a
-versions we could add another non-redirecting generative constructor which
+primary constructor, but in the two other versions we could add another
-could initialize `w` with some other value.
+non-redirecting generative constructor which could initialize `w` with some
+other value, in which case we must also initialize `w` as shown in the
+three cases.

 Moreover, we may get rid of all those occurrences of `required` in the
 situation where it is a compile-time error to not have them, but that is a